 “Thus saith the Lord God of Israel, Forasmuch as I exalted thee from among the people, and made thee prince over my people Israel, And rent the kingdom away from the house of David, and gave it thee: and yet thou hast not been as my servant David, who kept my commandments, and who followed me with all his heart, to do that only which was right in mine eyes; But hast done evil above all that were before thee: for thou hast gone and made thee other gods, and molten images, to provoke me to anger, and hast cast me behind thy back:

-Therefore, behold, I will bring evil upon the house of Jeroboam, and will cut off from Jeroboam him that pisseth against the wall [all males exepting only the youngest toddlers], and him that is shut up and left in Israel [even geriatrics], and will take away the remnant of the house of Jeroboam, as a man taketh away dung, till it be all gone.
+Therefore, behold, I will bring evil upon the house of Jeroboam, and will cut off from Jeroboam him that pisseth against the wall [all males excepting only the youngest toddlers], and him that is shut up and left in Israel [geriatrics and invalids], and will take away the remnant of the house of Jeroboam, as a man taketh away dung, till it be all gone.
 Him that dieth of Jeroboam in the city shall the dogs eat; and him that dieth in the field shall the fowls of the air eat: for the LORD hath spoken it…

 Moreover the LORD shall raise him up a king over Israel, who shall cut off the house of Jeroboam that day: but what?
 [Prophet appears to be responding to screams of horror or denial from his audience] even now [Oh this WILL happen].

-For the LORD shall smite Israel, as a reed is shaken in the water, and he shall root up Israel out of this good land, which he gave to their fathers, and shall scatter them beyond the river, because they have made their groves, provoking the Lord to anger.
+For the LORD shall…root up Israel out of this good land, which he gave to their fathers, and shall scatter them beyond “the river” [always means Euphrates, the eastern boundary of the promised land], because they have made their groves [nature places of worship], provoking the LORD to anger.
 And he shall give Israel up because of the sins of Jeroboam, who did sin, and who made Israel to sin.”
 (I Kings 14:7-16)

 “The LORD is longsuffering, and of great mercy, forgiving iniquity and transgression, and by no means clearing the guilty, visiting the iniquity of the fathers upon the children unto the third and fourth generation.”
 (Exodus 34:6, Numbers 14:18)